Waste disposal prices

 If the waste exceeds the standard charges outlined to you then you can expect to pay more.

-Here are some guidelines for prices for one-off van collection of commercial waste.
+We had a look at some average prices for one-off van collection of commercial waste.

 Note that prices depend on the type of waste, as well as the limit given.
 This is usually either weight (e.g. up to 200kg) or price (e.g. £300) for the time and labour required to clear and dispose of the waste.